Can you pray to the Trinity?

 So obviously we can and do pray to the Trinity.
 But can we say a prayer that begins, “Dear Trinity,” and bring a prayer to the one, the triune, God?

 Thomas Cranmer (born on this day, July 2, in 1489) thought that we could, at least on special occasions.
 The special occasion he had in mind was Trinity Sunday, which comes just after Pentecost in the church year.
-The late Peter Toon wrote a short essay on this, available at the website of the Prayer Book Society, entitled Praying to the Holy Trinity with Thomas Cranmer.
+The late Peter Toon wrote a short essay on this, entitled Praying to the Holy Trinity with Thomas Cranmer.

 There are two places in the prayerbook where you can see Cranmer’s theological thought on this subject.
 One is the Collect for Trinity Sunday, and the other is the Proper Preface for that Sunday.

 The Collect, which Cranmer simply translated from the older Latin prayer book sources (the Sarum Missal of 1549), goes like this:

 Almighty and everlasting God, which hast given unto us thy servants grace by the confession of a true faith to acknowledge the glory of the eternal Trinity, and in the power of the divine Majesty to worship the Unity: we beseech thee, that through the steadfastness of this faith, we may evermore be defended from all adversity, which livest and reignest one God, world without end.